Dickran Tevrizian: Education and career

-Born in Los Angeles, California, Dickran "Dicky" Tevrizian received a Bachelor of Science degree in finance from the University of Southern California in 1962 and a Juris Doctor from the USC Gould School of Law in 1965.
+Tervizian was born in 1940 to Armenian parents in Los Angeles, California.
+His father immigrated from Harpoot (present-day Elaziğ, Turkey) while his mother’s family came from Sivas (present-day Turkey).
+Tevrizian received a Bachelor of Science degree in finance from the University of Southern California in 1962 and a Juris Doctor from the USC Gould School of Law in 1965.
 While at USC, Tevrizian was a member of the Gamma Tau Chapter of the Beta Theta Pi fraternity.
 In 1994, he was awarded the Oxford Cup, the highest honor a brother of Beta Theta Pi can receive.
 He was a tax accountant with Arthur Andersen and Company in Los Angeles from 1965 to 1966, and then in private practice in Los Angeles until 1972.
 He was a judge of the Los Angeles Municipal Court from 1972 to 1978.
 He was a judge of the California Superior Court in Los Angeles from 1978 to 1982, returning to private practice in Los Angeles from 1982 to 1985, and expanding his practice to Pasadena from 1985 to 1986.